Newspaperman | National Review

 The truth is, Mike still does everything, or virtually everything: editing, of course, and writing and picture-taking — the works.

-For over a century, the paper has been in the same hands — those of the Cooke family, which owns it.
-Mike apprenticed under J. W. “Bill” Cooke, the third in this line of owners.
+• For over a century, the paper has been in the same hands — those of the Cooke family, which owns it.
+Mike apprenticed under J. W. “Bill” Cooke, the grandson of the first Cooke owner.
 “He taught me everything I know,” says Mike, “so you can blame him.”

+• The Reporter once had a motto that went, “The only newspaper in the world that cares about Rockdale.”
+There is potency in that motto.
+Who cares about your city-council meetings and funerals and school sports and ice-cream socials except your local paper, if you have one?

+Mr. Strelsky would make a good journalist himself — correction is important.

+The Rockdale Reporter contains serious news, all too.
+Indeed, the front page of the edition I’m looking at tells of a man on Death Row.
+Years ago, he attended Rockdale High.

-Don’t let me give you the idea that the Rockdale Reporter is cute.
-There is serious news, not excluding murders: There have been three of those in the past two years.
-One was of a child, and the accused is a person “transitioning” from male to female.
+“We’ve had three murders in the last two years,” Mike Brown tells me.
+One murder was of a child.
+The accused is a person “transitioning” from male to female.
 When Mike writes about the case, and refers to the accused, he avoids pronouns altogether.

-The Reporter persists, and so does Rockdale, but times are not easy — for either the paper or the town.
-Their fates are, to a degree, connected.
-Rockdale lost its two biggest employers in the space of ten years.
-(They were a smelting facility and a power plant.)
+• The Reporter persists, and so does Rockdale, but times are not easy — for either the paper or the town.
+“Great things happen here,” is the city motto.
+Yet Rockdale has had the misfortune of losing its two biggest employers in the space of ten years: a smelting facility and a power plant.
 The paper is thinner than it was, with fewer ads.

 When Mike talks to students, he gives them a quiz: “What is news?”
 They come up with various answers, some of them quite good.
 Mike then quips, “The news in a newspaper is the stuff around the ads.”
 Without them, no newspaper.

-I ask Mike, “How many people work at the Reporter?”
-Again, a quip: “About half of us.”
-The answer, however, is eight or so, depending on how you count (and not all of them are full time).
+• I ask Mike, “How many people work at the Reporter?”
+“About half of us,” he quips.
+The real answer is eight or so — depending on how you count (and not all of these are full time).
 I ask Mike, “Do you feel you’re the last of the Mohicans, the end of the line?”
 He calls up a memory of his grandmother.

 “She lived in Kansas City, and she lived to be 97.
 When she found out that I was working for a newspaper, she said, ‘I’m so glad.
 Newspapers kept going right through the Depression.’
+No matter how poor her family was, they always took the Kansas City Times and the afternoon paper, the Kansas City Star.
+They couldn’t do without them.
 So, I’m hanging in there with my late grandmother.”

-Whatever the future is, he has had a very rewarding, deeply satisfying career, he says.
+• Whatever the future may be, Mike Brown has had a very rewarding, deeply satisfying career, he says.
 The best part about it has been getting to know a variety of people — “people I never would have met but for this job.”

-Mike is very patriotic, but not in a jingo way.
+• He is very patriotic, but not in a jingo way.
 Far from it.
 Indeed, he says it’s not for him to call himself a patriot.
 He gives me a story.
 “When my dad and I built that telescope, during my sophomore year, I told a friend of mine, ‘I’m an astronomer.’
-He said, ‘It takes more than that.’”
+My friend said, ‘It takes more than that.’”

 For some 20 years, Mike gave a Fourth of July speech at a large picnic.
 One time, he got a compliment from a lady he had known for years — the mother of friends of his.
 Beaming, she grasped his hand and said, “Mike Brown, until tonight, I never knew you had any sense.”

-Undoubtedly, he has reported many stories that have meant a lot to him.
-He shares one in particular.
-In December 2004, he went to Fort Hood, 70 miles away.
-Soldiers were returning from Iraq.
+• Undoubtedly, he has reported many stories that have meant a lot to him.
+Asked to cite one, he names a story from 2004.
+In December of that year, he went to Fort Hood, 70 miles away, where soldiers were returning from Iraq.
 One of them was a teacher at Rockdale High, Art Free.

 “There was no formal ceremony,” Mike wrote.
 The soldiers filed into a gym and their commander told them, “I have but one order for you: Dismissed!”

-Note: Editor’s Note: The below is an expansion of an article that Mr. Nordlinger had in the June 24, 2019, issue of National Review.
-This expansion is written in the style of his Impromptus column, with bullet points and some photos.